kh0209/my-ai-course-project/README.md

 Later steps can be an integration in new developed or existing online bridge systems or in a new system.

-The final stage would be a competition with the best playing systems (for contract bridge): conventionally or AI baesd.
+The final stage would be a competition with the best playing systems (for contract bridge): conventionally or AI based.

 ## Data sources and AI methods
-In principle, data is available in the databases of several bridge societies (4) (5) and online systems.
-At this stage it is not clear if the access to these trainingsdata is granted.
+In principle, data is available in the databases of several bridge societies (5) (6) and online systems.
+At this stage it is not clear if the access to these training data is granted.
 But for academic use it should be possible.

 ## Challenges

-No ethicals considerations are expected to be critical.
 Methods of deep learning based on Neural Networks might be the starting point.
 More details are (at this stage) not considered.
+No ethicals considerations are expected to be critical.

 ## What next?